vpsfreecz/haveapi-fs/README.md

 with any API based on [HaveAPI](https://github.com/vpsfreecz/haveapi) and allows it to be browsed and interacted with as directories and files.

+## Requirements
+FUSE has to be enabled in kernel and userspace utilities installed, e.g. on
+Debian:

+    $ apt-get install fuse libfuse-dev

 ## Installation

     $ gem install haveapi-fs